RULES OF THE SUPREME COURT OF APPEAL [Updated to 19 June 2023]

 (g) The heads of argument of any appellant or respondent shall not exceed 40 pages, unless a judge, on request, otherwise orders.

-(4) Form.—(a) The heads of argument shall be clearly typed on stout A4 standard paper in double-spacing in black record ink, on one side of the paper only.
+(a) The heads of argument shall be clearly typed on stout A4 standard paper in doublespacing in black record ink, on one side of the paper only: Provided that where such heads are more than 10 pages in length, they shall be typed on both sides of the paper.
+[R 10(4)(a) subs by GoN R1602 in G. 45645 wef 1 February 2022.]

 (c) Heads of argument and annexures thereto shall be bound with plastic comb binders and card covers, white for the appellant and blue for the respondent.